-The La Cornue above is the same model as the one above, but with a completely different look.
+The La Cornue below is the same model as the one above, but with a completely different look.
 Artichoke designers designed this luxury bespoke cook’s kitchen to evoke the Edwardian back of house kitchen, and the La Cornue range was specified in copper to match the client’s copper pans.

 Apart from their striking looks, the key feature of the La Cornue is the shape of it’s oven, which has a barel shaped top that creates a natural convection.
 This, combined with the cast aluminium on the inside of the door maintains the perfect balance of heat and humidity.